Luminar Tips to Boost your Photography

 Skylum recently revamped the Accent AI filter, making the artificial intelligence that drives it more responsive and powerful, so we’ll take a look at that first of all.

-(If you haven’t already got a copy of Luminar, click this link then use coupon code SHOTKIT to save yourself $10.)
+(If you haven’t already got a copy of Luminar, check out this Luminar 4 Discount.)

 Luminar Tip #1: Use the Accent AI 2.0 Filter